levinzx/NA-CORDEX-CMIP6-CORNELL/README.md

 ## **WRF preparation:**
 1)	Enables PNETCDF feature in the namelist.input
-2)	Enables spectrum nudging above PBL
+2)	Enables spectral nudging above PBL
 3)	Enables varying SST
 4)	Enables runtime diagnostic variables (saves effort in post-processing)
 5)	Specify what variables to write to the wrfout at runtime.